By Courtney Cook

 I realize that for many the pandemic has been a time of reduced freedom and forced restrictions, but for me, it’s been a season of unburdening.
 I know now that I don’t need to conjure a child to feed to give myself a purpose in life, and I can say no to good company, as I did last night, because it’s no longer scarce.
 I know now what it’s like to come home alone and lie in the hammock in the twilight in my garden because I want to.
 I can sink into a new kind of solitude at will and know that I will be met by “loveliness and a quiet exultation.”

-Courtney Cook is a writer based in Hartford, VT.
+Courtney Cook is a writer based in Wilder, VT.
 She has degrees from Dartmouth College and the University of Wollongong, Australia, taught English literature for 10 years, and now works as a technical writer and marketing manager.
-She loves books, film, museums, and live music played in very small venues.
 You can read her writing at the Los Angeles Review of Books and in her newsletter, Survival by Book.